Saisrinivas122/csa0838-python-programming/README.md

 # CSA0838-PYTHON-PROGRAMMING These phython programs i done in my classroom .
 I think these programs are helpful for your study. and we can gain some through it. programs
-write a program for isomorphic write a program for sumsquare write a program for happy write a program for palindrome write a program for bakery sells write a program for stair case write a program for leap year write a program for max no of words write a program for basic calculators write a program for digits to alphabets write a program for parenthesis write a program for seasons write a program for area of circle write a program for celsius to farenheit write a program for simple interest write a program for greatest among three numbers write a program for subjects marks and average write a program for quadratic expresssion write a program for remove words write a program for regular expression
+ program for isomorphic
+ program for sumsquare
+ program for happy
+ program for palindrome
+ program for bakery sells
+ program for stair case
+ program for leap year
+ program for max no of words
+ program for basic calculators
+ program for digits to alphabets program for parenthesis program for seasons program for area of circle program for celsius to farenheit program for simple interest program for greatest among three numbers program for subjects marks and average program for quadratic expresssion program for remove words program for regular expression